 So if everyone has herpes, where the fuck are they?
 I get a lot—and I mean a lot—of emails from folks who desperately need someone to talk to, and unfortunately I can’t be your herpes pen pal.
 I have anxiety and it makes it hard for me to support people who have just been diagnosed, which is part of why I’m making this post as a resource for the newly diagnosed who find me and have questions.
 But there are lots of communities online who can help you out and relate to what you’re going through!
 Here are some of the places you can go:

 Facebook is full of herpes support groups.
 Seriously, so many.
 There are hundreds of them.
 Most of them are secret and unsearchable for obvious reasons, but I’m sure a few mods will jump into the comments here to offer guidance for folks looking for them.
 I don’t participate in Facebook groups for herpes because they’re just not for me, but they’ve brought a lot of my friends tremendous relief.
+Just keep an eye out for folks trying to sell you something: you’ll find a lot of fake herpes cures and treatments, as well as predatory life coaches looking to sell expensive “sessions” and “masterclasses” on overcoming your diagnosis.

 And finally, you do have people in your life who have herpes.
 I guarantee that you have family members with herpes, friends with herpes, co-workers with herpes, celebrity crushes with herpes.
 If you’re comfortable telling the people in your life that you have an STI, you might be surprised by who answers, “Me too!”